Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Discussion

 \subsection{Test case: a bidisperse linear blend}

 The observation that ring polymers exhibit large conformational fluctuations due to size and shape differences with the linear portion of the blend raises the question: what is the influence of chain architecture?
 Is there a unique feature of the ring polymers that causes these dynamics, or is it simply because their contour length is half that of the linear chain?
-To investigate this topic, we have performed simulations of bidisperse linear polymer solution blends of short $N_S = 75$ and long $N_L = 150$ linear blends.
-In this case, the contour length of the short chains is matched to the rings, $L_S = L_R = 0.5L_L$, and the relaxation time is comparable ($\tau_R = 274 \tau_0$ vs $\tau_S = 322 \tau_0$ in pure solution $f_R = 1$ and $f_S = 1$ respectively at $c_L^*$).
+To investigate this topic, we have performed simulations of bidisperse linear polymer solution blends of short $N_S = 75$ and long $N_L = 150$ linear polymers.
+The maximum stretch of the short chains in the extension direction is matched to the rings, $L_S = L_R = 0.5L_L$, and the relaxation time is comparable ($\tau_R = 274 \tau_0$ vs $\tau_S = 322 \tau_0$ in pure solution $f_R = 1$ and $f_S = 1$ respectively at $c_L^*$).
 The polymer concentration by mass $c = N/V$ is matched to the ring-linear blend simulations.
 We define the mass fraction of short linear chains $f_S = n_S N_S / (n_S N_S + n_L N_L)$, and simulations are performed at $f_S = 1,0.5$.
 Essentially, each ring polymer is replaced with two short linear chains, all chains are initialized as non-overlapping random walks, and the TEA parameters are modified appropriately.
 Otherwise, details of the simulation are the same as described in Section \ref{sec:Simulation Method}.
 We define a Weissenberg for the short linear polymers $\textrm{Wi}_S = \dot{\epsilon} \tau_S$, where $\tau_S$ is the short polymer relaxation time at the appropriate blend ratio and is determined by the same procedure as for the ring-linear blends.